Find out more about getting a PGR mentor

-The PGR Peer Mentoring Scheme has been set up to provide the opportunity for new researchers at Royal Holloway to benefit from informal peer-to-peer support from researchers in the later stages of their research degree.
+PGR peer mentoring provides the opportunity for new researchers at Royal Holloway to benefit from informal peer-to-peer support from researchers in the later stages of their research degree.

-All new postgraduate researchers and those who are entering their second year in September 2023 can apply for a mentor.
-If you would like a mentor, please email Laura.Christie@rhul.ac.uk with a brief description of your research interest.
-We aim to assign you a mentor at the beginning of the autumn term.
+All new postgraduate researchers and those who are entering their second year can apply for a mentor.
+If you would like a mentor, please email Laura.Christie@rhul.ac.uk with a brief description of your research interests.
+We aim to assign you a mentor as soon as possible.

 What can I expect from my PGR peer mentor?